blue-luke/typescript/README.txt

 Once declared or inferred, the type can't be reassigned

-The shape of a variable is the functions that is responds to - its interface
+The shape of a variable is the functions that it responds to - its interface

 Run tsc on the ts file - this will outline the ts errors in that file